 Recreational Therapists’ employment is quickly rising nationwide, with a projected growth rate of 7-10% in the next decade.
 New York, California and Pennsylvania alone are expected to add hundreds of jobs per year, and some 1,100 jobs are expected to be created across the country each year for the next ten years.
 The median Recreational Therapist Salary is $47,860, though in California the median salary is nearly $80,000 and the best-paid Recreational Therapists can earn nearly 100,000 per year.
 That said, on the other end of the spectrum, the lowest-paid Recreational Therapists in states like Mississippi and Kansas earn under $26,000 per year and as little as $22,000.

-Below are some employment trends for Recreational Therapists:
+Below are some employment trends for a Career as a Recreational Therapist Career:

 - Recreational Therapist Salary: $23.01 hourly, $47,860 annual